pansila/v2ray_heroku/README.md

 The fallback this way is that the v2ray is not always up to date, to do so you need to:
 1. fork this repo.
 2. connect the forked repo to your heroku app in the heroku dashboard `Deploy` tab (choose the deployment menthod `GitHub`).
-3. choose automatic deploy (tick `Wait for CI to pass before deploy` if you have set up CI) or manual deploy.
+3. choose automatic deploy, tick `Wait for CI to pass before deploy`.
+4. enable actions in the `actions` tab as it's disabled when forked.
+The repo has a workflow that runs periodically to check the new release and triggers auto deploy when found one.

 ## Before Running Github Action
 You need a secret `DOCKER_PASSWORD` for github action to run, for how to set it please refer to [here](https://docs.github.com/cn/actions/reference/encrypted-secrets).